Skip to main content

 Career path and progression

-With experience, you could work your way up to third, second and then senior engineer before taking on the role of chief engineer.
-You could also work towards chartered status with the Institute of Marine Engineering, Science and Technology (IMarEST).
+You could also work towards chartered engineer status through professional development with the Institute of Marine Engineering, Science and Technology (IMarEST).

 Find apprenticeships, courses and jobs available near you.